-In the Kids Fun Zone you will find an Art Mosaic Sculpture activity, miniature golf, a climbing wall, henna tattoos and a face painting station.
+In the Kids Fun Zone you will find things like an Art Mosaic Sculpture activity, miniature golf, a climbing wall, henna tattoos and a face painting station.
 Plus, if that’s not enough, right in Rocky Point Park is one of the Lower Mainland’s best outdoor children’s playgrounds and water parks, as well as an outdoor swimming pool.

 Kids – don’t forget your swimsuits!
 Also, don’t forget to point out to your parents the Rocky Point Ice Cream Store that’s located right close by!